AlejandroDavidArzolaSaavedra/NSA/README.md

 Each practice comes with its own set of instructions and objectives.
 Before you begin, make sure to review the specific README file for the practice you're interested in.

-## Disclaimer 🚨

-These practices involve making changes to your network configuration and security settings.
-Ensure you are working in a controlled environment and have appropriate permissions before implementing any changes.
-The practices are designed for educational purposes and should be executed responsibly.

 ## Contribution 🤝

 If you have suggestions, improvements, or additional practices you'd like to see, feel free to contribute!
 Create a pull request or open an issue with your ideas.